 Along with the windlass comes an anchor, rope and chain.
-The anchor line is stored in the anchor line locker located underneath the anchor locker.
+The anchor line is stored in the anchor line locker located underneath the anchor locker lid.
 The locker keeps the line secure while underway and keeps the deck clear of unsightly anchor line when docked.
-A deck plate provides access to the anchor line locker.
-See Figure M13.
+See Figure M17.